nightwarrior-xxx/Zeus/README.md

 Make sure that there is only one extra line after the file ends and remember the indentation.

-## :beginner: Insights

-At the back end, once the user enters the information in the form, the backendb(**postgresql**) stores all of the information with time stamp of the entry.
-It also triggers an email(with help of **SendGrid**) and an SMS(with help of **Twilio**) to the host informing him of the details of the visitor.
-Also, it has a provision automatic checkout time.
-This should trigger an email to the guest which contains details of host(name) and guest.

 ## :camera: Gallery